A Higgs category for the cluster variety of triples of flags: Preliminaries

-where $\ca^\vee=\RHom_{\ca^e}(\ca, \ca^e)$ and similarly for $\cb$.
-The construction of the relative inverse dualizing bimodule is compatible with localizations (the proof is analogous to the one in the absolute case in Prop.~3.10 of \cite{Keller11b}) and forming the tensor algebra is compatible with localizations as one sees using Cor.~3.10 of \cite{FanKellerQiu24}. \end{proof}
+\begin{proof} The construction of the relative inverse dualizing bimodule is compatible with localizations (the proof is analogous to the one in the absolute case in Prop.~3.10 of \cite{Keller11b}) and forming the tensor algebra is compatible with localizations as one sees using Cor.~3.10 of \cite{FanKellerQiu24}. \end{proof}

+As an application, suppose that $F: \cb \to \ca$ is a dg functor between smooth connective dg categories and $\cn\subset \cb$ a full (small) dg subcategory.
+Let $\cm\subseteq \ca$ be its image under $F$.
+Let \red{